MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/PaymentAsset.md

 ---
-title: PaymentAsset in Cloud for Nonprofit core data model - Common Data Model | Microsoft Docs
+title: PaymentAsset in Microsoft for Nonprofit core data model - Common Data Model | Microsoft Docs
 description: Payment Asset represents the assets associated with specific types of payments including, but not limited to, in-kind gifts, stocks and securities..
 author: llawwaii